MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!IMPORTANT]
 > - Be sure you're using the most current version of the Office Deployment Tool available on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49117).
 > - If your existing installation of Office 365 ProPlus has excluded other apps, such as Access, you need to include a line in your configuration.xmi file for each of those excluded apps.
 Otherwise, those apps will be installed on the device.
-> - We are working on a policy setting that you can use with Group Policy or Office configuration policy service to make it easier to exclude Teams from being installed as part of an update.
+> - We are working on a policy setting that you can use with Group Policy or the [Office cloud policy service](overview-office-cloud-policy-service.md) to make it easier to exclude Teams from being installed as part of an update.
 We'll update this article with more information about that policy setting once it's available.

 Also, in some situations, doing an Online Repair results in Teams being installed.
 For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel you're using supports the default installation of Teams.

-Later this year, the plan is to add Teams to existing installations of Office as part of a regularly scheduled update.
-We'll provide more information about this closer to when that actually happens.

 ## Feature and quality updates for Microsoft Teams

 After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
 This update process for Teams is different than the update process for the other Offices apps, such as Word and Excel.
-How often those apps get feature and quality updates depends on which [update channel](https://docs.microsoft.com/DeployOffice/overview-of-update-channels-for-office-365-proplus) they’re on.
+How often those apps get feature and quality updates depends on which [update channel](overview-of-update-channels-for-office-365-proplus.md) they’re on.

 ## Microsoft Teams installations on a Mac